-TRANSFER INFORMATION SYSTEM For on-line information about credit transfer, academic requirements and other transfer matters, you are encouraged to use the Transfer Information System (TIS).
-TIS is designed to provide prospective transfer students with current information to help you better prepare for transfer.
-Contact your campus Student Services Office to learn more about this resource and how to access it. http://www.uwsa.edu/tis/ tis.htm GUARANTEED TRANSFER The Guaranteed Transfer Program enables students to begin their education as freshmen at the University of Wisconsin Colleges and be guaranteed admission to a UW System institution as juniors.
+GUARANTEED TRANSFER The Guaranteed Transfer Program enables students to begin their education as freshmen at the University of Wisconsin Colleges and be guaranteed admission to a UW System institution as juniors.
 After fulfilling certain credit and grade point average requirements, students will transfer with the same rights and privileges as those who begin their education at the baccalaureate institution.
 Students must submit a "Declaration of Intent to Participate" form at any time prior to the start of their sophomore year (thirty credits).
 Students must then complete, with a minimum grade point average of 2.00 (2.6 for UW-Madison), the number of credits required for junior status at the baccalaureate institution.
 Students will have three academic years from the time of matriculation in the UWC in which to complete the minimum credits required.
 The baccalaureate institution may make exceptions to the required number of credits for those majors/ programs for which early transfer is recommended.
 The Guaranteed Transfer Program guarantees admission to the baccalaureate institution only.
 Students must meet the same criteria (e.g. GPA, course requirements, etc.) for admission to specific majors/programs as continuing students.
+UW Madison computes the GPA for transfer students in accordance with UW-Madison's grading practices.
+Accordingly for any UW Colleges student who has repeated a course, both course grades are computed in determining the UW-Madison GPA.
+Thus, the student's UW College GPA could be different from the GPA used by UW-Madison to determine whether the minimum 2.6 GPA is met.